Julia Gosling: Junior

-Gosling has recorded 11 appearances for Canada at the under-18 level, accumulating five goals and three assists for a total of eight points.
-At the World U18 Championship, Gosling and the Canadians won bronze in 2018 and gold in 2019.
+Gosling represented Canada at the under-18 level, appearing in 11 games and recording five goals and three assists for eight points.
+She won bronze with Canada at the 2018 IIHF World Women's U18 Championship and gold at the 2019 IIHF World Women's U18 Championship.

-In May 2021, she was one of 28 players invited to Hockey Canada's Centralization Camp, which represents the selection process for the Canadian women's team that shall compete in Ice hockey at the 2022 Winter Olympics.
-Gosling centralized with Team Canada ahead of the 2022 Olympics but did not make the team.
+In May 2021, Gosling was one of 28 players invited to Hockey Canada's Centralization Camp for the 2022 Winter Olympics selection process.
+At age 19, she was the youngest player centralized ahead of the Beijing Games.
+However, she did not make the final Olympic roster.